-In March 2020, the University of Florida Health Cancer Center (UFHCC) Clinical Research Office (CRO) formed the Data Management Unit (DMU) to focus on improving the quality of data curation and entry.
+In March 2020, the UFHCC Clinical Research Office (CRO) formed the Data Management Unit to focus on improving the quality of data curation and entry.
 Previously, data entry was performed by CRO assigned study coordinators or clinical research assistants.
 Due to the rapidly increasing complexity of trials and impact to workloads, it was discovered that coordinators were deprioritizing data to meet the clinical needs of subjects.
-This led to lengthened data entry timelines, less precise data entry, and a higher volume of queries.
+This led to lengthened data entry timelines, less precise data entry and a higher volume of queries.
 CRO leadership quickly identified the need to intervene as data is a CRO's principal work product.
-This initiative was implemented at the start of a pandemic, which posed unique challenges and opportunities.
+This initiative was implemented at the start of a pandemic which challenges posed and unique opportunities.